The premium CDN feature for tags is currently in beta and your organization may not have access to it yet. This documentation is subject to change.

 To account for this, tags in Experience Platform provides a premium CDN feature which allows you to deliver content to these special regions.

 Premium CDN support is a paid feature, and must be purchased by your organization in order to enable and use it.
-This guide covers how to configure and use this feature in the Data Collection UI after it has been purchased.
+This guide covers how to configure and use this feature in the Experience Platform UI or Data Collection UI after it has been purchased.

 Premium CDN is enabled at the company level.
-Once your organization has purchased the premium CDN feature, an Adobe administrator will enable for your company in the Data Collection UI.
+Once your organization has purchased the premium CDN feature, an Adobe administrator will enable the feature in the UI for your company.

 Once premium CDN is enabled, it does not mean that your tag assets are immediately replicated and ready to use within the new regions.
 It only means that you can now choose when to opt in to this functionality.